Why The Asheville Greek Festival Should Be On Your Fall Itinerary

 Beverages

-After grabbing gyros, we headed straight to the music and dancing tent with the bar.
+After grabbing gyros, head straight to the music and dancing tent with the bar.
 Make sure to have your ID on you if you are purchasing alcohol.
+Just a few American and Greek drinks you can enjoy:

 • Soft drinks